-To select the programming options for software versions 5.0 and greater:
+To select the programming options for software versions 5.7 and greater:

-- With the unit on, press and hold the Power ON button for 4 seconds.
-Once released "Pro" will be displayed at the top of the LCD. - To scroll through the main menu headings, press the Frequency/Function Key. $\|f\|$ - To enter a selection's sub-menu press the UP Arrow (GAIN UP) key. - To browse a selection's menu, press the Frequency/Function Key. f - If the sub-menu, once the desired option is selected, then exiting the sub-menu after toggling to the desired setting, will save the selection. - To exit a selection's sub-menu use the Down Arrow (GAIN Down) button. ▼ - Exit the programming menu from the main menu by pressing the Power On button.
+- With the unit on, press and hold the Power On button for 4 seconds.
+Once released "Pra" will be displayed at the top of the LCD.
+(1) - To scroll through the main menu headings, press the Frequency Key. f - To enter a selection's sub-menu press the UP ARROW (GAIN UP) key. - To browse a selection's menu, press the Frequency Key. f - Once the desired option is selected, exiting the sub-menu will save the selection. - To exit a selection's sub-menu use the Down Arrow (Gain Down) button. - Exit the programming menu from the main menu by pressing the Power On button.
 This return to the normal operation mode.